aatifsohel/100-days-of-code/round-2-log.md

 ### R2D26 - Apr 11, 2023
 Today I started learning about object oriented programming in javascript.
 Classical OOP vs OOP in JS: Prototypes.
 Learnt how you can implement protoypal inheritance in javascript i.e. constructor, ES6 classes, and `object.create()`.
 Only theory lectures done no practice.
 In figma design, I created some sketches.

+### R2D27 - Apr 12, 2023
+Today I learnt about constructor function and new operator and prototypes in javascript.
+Prototype inheritance and prototype chain.
+This topic is very confusing and I didn't get it fully.
+I coded for 1 hour and watched theory lecture around 2 hours.
+In figma design, I did basic design of layout and websites.